How you implement operational change is as important as the change itself.

 Timestamps for this week’s episode

-- 06:24 How can you make organizational change easier?
+• 06:24 How can a change management plan make organizational changes easier?

 “Change management is moving through that valley between where you are right now and where you want to be in the future.”– Nikki Rogers